cicada-lang/cicada-solo/docs/manual/basic/01-built-in-types.md

 ```

 By the way, we use `// ...` to write comments in code,
-just like the above two lines.
+just like the two lines above.

 ------